| | |

 Typically I use phonogram cards to introduce a grapheme.
 Then I use the cards for drills and blending activities.
 Learn more about phonogram cards here: How To Teach Graphemes

 You can make your own phonogram cards or buy them online.
-You can find the ones pictured above in my TPT shop.
+You can find the ones pictured above in shop.

 Phonogram Cards